 SimTower was originally developed by Japanese programmer Yoot Saito as simply Tower, independent of Maxis.
 Saito eventually developed a sequel, Yoot Tower, which was released stateside by Sega.

 Confusingly, Tower was re-released for iOS devices, but since Electronic Arts owns the "Sim" name, it was named Yoot Tower, which was the name of The Tower II.
 It was also ported to Android with the name Droid Towers.
 SimTower was not released for DOS and is only playable on Windows 3.1.

 - Actually Four Mooks: Inverted; some people sprites display a mother and child, but they're still counted the same as other tenants in population and satisfaction calculations.

-- African Terrorists / Scary Black Man: The terrorist in the image for the terrorist bomb threat event is a Cool Shades-wearing black trenchcoated fellow who looks like he could've wandered in from Nigeria.
+- African Terrorists: The terrorist in the image for the terrorist bomb threat event is a Cool Shades-wearing black trenchcoated fellow who looks like he could've wandered in from Nigeria.

-- B-Movie / Epic Movie: The two types of film available for screening at the theatre seem to fit into these categories, judging by their parodic titles.
+- B-Movie: The two types of film available for screening at the theatre seem to fit either in Epic Movie or B-Movie categories, judging by their parodic titles.

 - It's All Upstairs From Here: A rare non-RPG example.
 The highest ranking requires a tower to reach to the maximum amount of stories, though it is fully possible to do so in a thin vertical line.

 - Shout-Out: One of the films available for screening at the theatre is Samurai Cop.

 - Universal Chaplain: The game rewards players who earn a 5-star rating with the ability to build a "Nondenominational" cathedral at the very top of your tower.